mpx86/devpi-resources/README.md

 - Figure out how to use an SSL cert
 - Figure out how to integrate GitHub Actions
 - Determine if containerization is appropriate
-- Figure out how to use secret managers to passing in passwords in unattended fashion
+- Figure out how to use securely set passwords in unattended fashion
 - Figure out theming